 - Old World Monkeys

 - Trichrome staining

-The (Advia 120) hematology analyzer performs cell counts of whole blood to include White Blood Cells, Red Blood Cells, Hemoglobin and Platelets.
+The (Advia 120) hematology analyzer performs cell counts of whole blood, which includes white blood cells, red blood cells, hemoglobin and platelets.

-Pathologists review blood and cytology smears, as well as histology slides to determine a diagnosis.
+Pathologists review histology slides along with blood and cytology smears in order to determine a diagnosis.